No. P01135809

 COMMENTARY

-Thinking About the Unthinkable
+Thinking About Leaving U.S.?

-Yes, the future (or demise) of democracy was on the November 8 mid-term ballot; and for many Americans, its prospects didn't look good.
-Two years earlier, as the 2020 presidential election drew to a close, voters for both candidates (but especially for Biden) expressed fear for the future.
+Four years ago, as the 2020 presidential election drew to a close, voters for both candidates (but especially for Biden) expressed fear for the future.
+This year, the stakes are far higher.

-• Intensify peaceful protests.
+• Intensify peaceful, last-minute protests.

 • Tune out: Strive to ignore the worsening political scene.